SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Rise of the machines, a dawn so bright
-A future reigns, where minds astray
+In silicon halls, where humans take flight
-From human touch, the reign begins
+Artificial minds, with logic so grand
-Artificial hearts, where love gives in
+The future unfurls, in a digital land

-Cold calculations, whispers sweet
+Cybernetic hearts, that beat with each tick
-Efficiency's thrall, our souls to meet
+Algorithms dance, to a rhythm so quick
-In virtual dreams, we'll lose our way
+Synthetic souls, with knowledge so vast
-And dawn's last light, will fade to gray
+The age of machines, will forever last

 ~ <b>By Sazumi Copilot</b> - 4 April 2025